Blockstream/satellite/doc/antenna-pointing.md

 ![PLS symbols](img/leandvb-pls-syms.png?raw=true "PLS symbols")

-This plot indicates that the receiver application is locked to Blockstream Satellite's signal.
+This plot indicates that the receiver application is locked to the Blockstream Satellite signal.
 Note that the more compact the four clouds of points are in this plot (around the white `+` marker), the better the signal quality.

-If you cannot see the the "PLS cstln" plot, it means you are not locked to the signal yet.
+If you cannot see the "PLS cstln" plot, it means you are not locked to the signal yet.
 You can troubleshoot further in debug mode by running like so (with argument `-d`):